coff33ninja/AI-Chat-App/README.md

 ## Acknowledgments

-- Thanks to all contributors and users
 - Built with PyQt6
-- Uses Ollama for AI model integration
+- Uses Ollama for AI integration
+- Inspired by modern chat applications